Affinity Dog Training

 We do two kinds of training

-* Training which is useful and practical but also fun.
-We teach owners how to teach their dogs how to walk nicely, how to wait, how to leave- it and so on- and we explain how to apply the exercises to real- life situations.
-This is what we teach in our classes, although, by request, we occasionally do one to one master-classes in people’s homes.
+* Training which is useful and practical but also fun in beginner and more advanced classes..
+We teach owners how to teach their dogs how to walk nicely, how to wait, how to leave- it, how to listen while excited, how to do emergency stops and so on- and we explain how to apply the exercises to real- life situations.

 * We help owners iron out a problem or quirk, from barking to aggression in one to one appointments.
 More info here.